A Python context manager is a programming construct that automatically handles setup and teardown of resources using the with

 Code language: PHP (php)

-Pro tip: Notice how the file is automatically closed after the `with` block?
-Thatâs the beauty of context managers.
+block?
+That’s the beauty of context managers.
 No more manual cleanup!
+The python with

-Creating Your Custom Context Managers
+Creating A Custom Context Manager

 Wanna level up?
-You can make your custom context managers.
+You can make your custom python context managers.
 Python gives you two main ways to do this: you can either use a class with special methods, or you can use the contextlib

 Method 1: Class-Based Context Manager